Buddy system: Buddy systems for mainstream students

 There are more examples of buddy systems for developmentally challenged students than there are of students with normal development but with behavioral or academic needs.
 If a system can be implemented that can help autistic or behaviorally challenged children or children with intellectual disabilities, than similar buddy systems can be incorporated into mainstream classrooms to help aid students that have a hard time learning but who may not qualify for the special needs programs.
 Students with disabilities report feeling more included, able to start friendships and conversations, and these same benefits can be transferred over to students that have social problems but are not able to be in special needs programs.
 Similarly, a student who is struggling academically can be paired with someone more adept with certain subjects.

-Peer buddy groups can benefit many people.
-More research is needed to understand the possible impact of buddy systems for the general student population.
-Students that qualify for special services receive a lot of attention but students struggling behaviorally and socially would highly benefit from such an inclusive service.

 Implementation of buddy systems

 Students that qualify for special needs services receive a lot of attention.
 For the students that do not qualify but might be struggling behaviorally and socially, then programs like these could potentially have similar benefits for them as well.
 Carolyn Hughes and Erik Carter promote a more ubiquitous peer buddy system in their book by laying out different strategies and benefits if schools were to include these systems in their curriculum.
 Examples they provide are: administrators assisting in the publication of the program, school counselors signing up students for a credit based buddy system course, general education teachers providing support for special needs students who might be in their classroom and having parents providing impetus and support for a program to begin.
 Carolyn Hughes and Erik Carter suggest starting on a smaller scale, perhaps a classroom or two and then growing a base of support.